robkenhow77-sigma-labs-trainee/Food_Trucks/README.md

 #### shell scripts

-`source docker_build.sh` used the dashboard image run `source docker_run.sh` used to view the dashboard at: http://0.0.0.0:8501/
+`docker_build.sh` used the dashboard image run `docker_run.sh` used to view the dashboard at: http://0.0.0.0:8501/ `docker_to_aws.sh` used to push the image to AWS, requires setup:
+- create a file with the name above.
+- go to the Elastic Container Registry on AWS and create an image
+- navigate into the image
+- open view push commands
+- copy and paste each step onto a new line in the shell script
+- on line 2 add to the end of the command: `--platform="linux/amd64`

 #### `Dockerfile`